Skip to content

 3. Follow Conventional Commits format

-• All commit messages must follow the Conventional Commits standard.
+• All pull request titles must follow the Conventional Commits standard.

 • Format: <type>(<scope>): <subject>